citusdata/citus_docs/ref_arch/multi_tenant.rst

 The relational data model is great for applications.
 It protects data integrity, allows flexible queries, and accommodates changing data.
 Traditionally the only problem was that relational databases weren't considered capable of scaling to the workloads needed for big SaaS applications.
 Developers had to put up with awkward NoSQL databases -- or a collection of backend services -- to reach that size.
 With Citus you can keep your data model *and* make it scale.

-Citus appears to applications as a single PostgreSQL database, but it internally routes queries to an adjustible number of physical servers (nodes) which can process requests in parallel.
+Citus appears to applications as a single PostgreSQL database, but it internally routes queries to an adjustable number of physical servers (nodes) which can process requests in parallel.
 When configuring Citus, the database administrator specifies how the routing will happen.

 Multi-tenant applications have a nice property that we can take advantage of: queries usually always request information for one tenant at a time, not a mix of tenants.
-For instance, when a visitor is shopping at an online store runing on an ecommerce platform, the search results are just for that store; competitors' products are not mixed in.
+For instance, when a salesperson is searching prospect information in a CRM, the search results are specific to his employer; other businesses' leads and notes are not included.

 Because application queries are restricted to a single tenant, such as a store or company, one approach for making multi-tenant application queries fast is to store *all* data for a given tenant on the same node.
-This minimizes network overhead between the nodes.
-The joins, key constraints, and transactions can happen entirely within a node and do not require information from other nodes.
+This minimizes network overhead between the nodes and allows Citus to support all your application's joins, key constraints and transactions efficiently.
+They can happen entirely within a node and do not require information from other nodes.
+With this, you can scale across multiple nodes without having to totally re-write or re-architect your application.

 We do this in Citus by making sure every table in our schema has a column to clearly mark which tenant owns which rows.
 In the ad analytics application the tenants are companies, so we must ensure all tables have a :code:`company_id` column.